mariakesa/HuggingMouse/README.md

 You can use any sklearn decomposition (PCA, NMF) or manifold method (TSNE, SpectralEmbedding) or your own custom model with a fit_transform method to visualize the patterns in the neural data.
 This is currently possible with trial averaged data.
-The visulize function takes the session and the stimulus that the uniquely identify a sequence of trials and embeds the data using the provided model.
+The visualize function takes the session and the stimulus that uniquely identify a sequence of trials and embeds the data using the provided model.

+    from HuggingMouse.visualizers import VisualizerDimReduction
+    from HuggingMouse.trial_averaged_data import MakeTrialAveragedData
+    from sklearn.decomposition import PCA
+    from sklearn.manifold import TSNE

     dim_reduction_model = PCA(n_components=3)
     trial_averaged_data = MakeTrialAveragedData().get_data(id)